rohit13k/InfluencePropagation/README.md

 window="comma seperated window lenght should not be more than 100 or less than 0."

-windowtype=" 'p' ,without quotes if window is given in percentage and 'h' without quotes if window is in hours"

 seeds="number of seeds to find"

 outputFolder="output folder directory"

+mode="give either exact or approx to run exact or approx version of the algorithm"

-l="number of buckets for approx version (e.g-512)"
+number_of_buckets="number of buckets for approx version (e.g-512)"

+If no config file is provided the default configuration will run for sample file mentioned in config.properties